ErikSchierboom/blog/content/posts/building-a-json-query-language-part-1-lexer.md

 Example: `exists`

-### Combine multiple queries into a single query
+### Syntax for: combine multiple queries into a single query

-To combine multiple queries into a single query, we'll need to pass the output of one invocation as input of the next invocation.
-As this is exactly what UNIX piping does, we'll use the same character: the pipe (`|`). for this, as this both neatly fits with the UNIX syntax that most people will be familiar with _and_ has the added benefit of being very concise.
+To combine multiple queries into a single query, we'll need to pass the output of one invocation as input to the next invocation.
+As this is exactly what UNIX piping does, we'll use the same character: the pipe (`|`).
+Anyone familiar with UNIX systems will understand what this character will do.
+It also has the added benefit of being very concise.

 Syntax: `<expr1> | <expr2>`